toastynews/lihkg-cat/README.md

-# lihkg-cat
+# lihkg-cat (deprecated)
+**This dataset has been superceded by [lihkg-cat-v2](https://github.com/toastynews/lihkg-cat-v2)**

 Scraped forum threads from LIHKG for categorization task.
 Formatted to use with BERT.

 ## Description
 The files contain the concatenation of the subject and first post from forum threads in LIHKG.